IsacKun220/com1001/code/README.md

 just run the `sinatra` command without any arguments in the directory containing `app.rb`.

-Of course, some files form part of an application.
-As they are not the entry point to a Sinatra application, they are not designed to be run themselves.
+Not all `.rb` files in a directory can be run, since they are a component part of an overall application, and not an "entry point" designed to be run themselves.
 It should be clear from the explanations in lectures and looking at the code itself which files are meant to be run and which ones are not.